opencog/atomspace/opencog/persist/sql/README.md

  * Fully automated mapping of in-RAM atoms to in-storage universal unique identifiers (UUID's), using the TLB mechanism.

- * Multi-user issuance and management of UUID's is un-tested and is probably broken at this time.
-That is, if multiple cogservers connect to the atomspace at the same time, it probably won't work.
-It used to work, but there have been some major changes that probably broke this.
+ * Multi-user issuance and management of UUID's is weakly tested and seems to work.
+This allows a form of a "distributed atomspace" -- multiple atomsapces can connect to the same database at the same time, and save and restore atoms, getting back the correct Values (such as TruthValues) on each atom, as expected.
-There is existing infrastructure that enables this, e.g. one can "malloc" ranges of UUID's.
-The code has bit-rotted, for lack of use.

  * This implementation automatically handles clashing atom types.
-That is, if the data is written with one set of atom types, and then the cogserver is stopped, the atomtypes are all changed (with some added, some deleted), then during the load of the old data, the types will be automatically translated to use the new atom types.
+That is, if the data is written with one set of atom types, and then the atomspace process is stopped, the atomtypes are all changed (with some added, some deleted), then during the load of the old data, the types will be automatically translated to use the new atom types.
 (The deleted atom types will not be removed from the database.
 Restoring atoms with deleted atomtypes will cause an exception to be thrown.)